kserve/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

 ### Extend ModelServer and implement pre/post processing functions
-`KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, when `predictor_host` is passed the `predict` handler by default makes a call to the predictor url and gets back a response which then passes to `postprocess` handler.
-KServe automatically fills in the `predictor_host` for `Transformer` and handle the call to the `Predictor`, by default transformer makes a call to predictor with REST protocol, to make a call to predictor with gRPC you can pass the `--protocol` argument with `grpc-v2`.
+`KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence where the output of the `preprocess` handler is passed to the `predict` handler as the input.
+When `predictor_host` is passed, the `predict` handler makes a call to the predictor and gets back a response which is then passed to the `postprocess` handler.
+KServe automatically fills in the `predictor_host` for `Transformer` and hands over the call to the `Predictor`.
+By default transformer makes a REST call to predictor, to make a gRPC call to predictor, you can pass the `--protocol` argument with value `grpc-v2`.

 To implement a `Transformer` you can derive from the base `Model` class and then overwrite the `preprocess` and `postprocess` handler to have your own customized transformation logic.